Improved Approximation Algorithms for Matroid and Knapsack Median Problems and Applications

-We reduce a generalization, where there is a cost $f_{i,t}$ for assigning index $t$ to facility $i$, to matroid median.
-We define the facility-set to be $\F\times\{1,\ldots,|\F|\}$ and the matroid on this set to encode that a set $S$ is independent if $|\{(i,t')\in S: t'=t\}|\leq 1$ for all $t\in\{1,\ldots,|\F|\}$.
-We set $f_{(i,t)}=f_i+f_{i,t}$ and $c_{(i,t),j}=c_{ij}+\ld(t)$; note that these distances form a metric.
+{\it Reduction to matroid median.\ } We define the facility-set to be $\F\times\{1,\ldots,|\F|\}$ and the matroid on this set to encode that a set $S$ is independent if $|\{(i,t')\in S: t'=t\}|\leq 1$ for all $t\in\{1,\ldots,|\F|\}$.
+We set $f_{(i,t)}=f_i$ and $c_{(i,t),j}=c_{ij}+\ld(t)$; note that these distances form a metric.
 It is easy to see that we can convert any matroid-median solution to one where we open at most one $(i,t)$ facility for any given $i$ without increasing the cost, and hence, the matroid-median instance correctly encodes metric uniform \mlufl.